Top 20 hiking essentials to pack

 Self catering in the Isle of Man

-Port Erin is a fantastic base for a hiking trip.
+Port Erin and Castletown are both a fantastic base for a hiking trip.
 Have a look at these luxury 4 Star Gold Self Catering holiday cottages by the sea.

-Both sleep up to six people each, and have enhanced cleaning procedures in line with the Quality in Tourism's "Safe, Clean and Legal" accreditation that they have received.
+All sleep six people, and Castletown has extra sofabeds for additional guests including a family suite.
+They have enhanced cleaning procedures in line with the Quality in Tourism's "Safe, Clean and Legal" accreditation.

 A stone's throw from Port Erin beach, sleeps six.
 Close to the railway station and bus stop with boot storage and laundry facilities.